sumeetgajjar/Database/README.md

 # Database
-Simple Database wrapper written in Java
+Simple Database wrapper written in Java to easily execute storedProcedure with flexible functions to meet requirements of all cases